FriendsOfSymfony/FOSElasticaBundle/README.md

 ##### Custom Repositories

 As well as the default repository you can create a custom repository for an entity and add methods for particular searches.
-These need to extend `FOQ\ElasticaBundle\Repository` to have access to the finder:
+These need to extend `FOS\ElasticaBundle\Repository` to have access to the finder:

 ```